UAL-RE/ReQUIAM/README.md

 ### Testing Installation
-Setuping env variables for the script to run
+Setup env variables for the script to run

 To test the installation without performing any `portal` or `quota` query, execute the following command: